julelang/jule/README.md

 There is also the idea of ​​adding a package manager that ships with the official compiler at some stage.
 Jule's modern understanding of language and convenience suggest that there should be a package manager that comes with the compiler.
 This package manager will provide management of non-standard library packages developed and published by the community.
 Jule's standard library only gets updates with compiler releases.

 In addition to the currently supported C++ compilers, the official compiler may get support or improve support for more compilers and development environments in the future.
-We hope that Jule's platform support will further expand in areas such as backend compiler, CPU architecture, and operating system.
+Expected that Jule's platform support will expand further in areas such as backend compiler, CPU architecture, and operating system.

 ## Community